-Students must be signed in at arrival for school attendance by the parent, guardian, or authorized individual using the ProCare biometric ID Pad located in the school foyer.
+Students are signed in at arrival for school attendance by administration.
 This step is also required at dismissal, as attendance information is tied to Business Office billing.

-Parents of students at The Suite (being done by the teacher at this time)

-Attendance is taken by the teacher and it is not necessary for you to come into the main building to sign into Procare.
-In order to maintain a natural flow to smoothly start our day and begin our routines, thank you for remaining in the "foyer area "when dropping off or picking up.
+Parents of students at The Suite Attendance is taken by the teacher and sent to the main office.
+In order to maintain a natural flow to smoothly start our day and begin our routines,